dchakarov/dchakarov.github.io/_posts/2022-06-12-drafting-away.md

 Once you are ready to go live, move the post over to `_posts` and don't forget to add the date to the file name, e.g. `2022-11-11-drafting-away.md`.

 Much more professional, innit?

+P.S.
+Ideally, I want to be able to send the draft post to a friend to review before publishing.
+I am not sure that's possible on GitHub though.
+Please [ping me on Twitter](https://twitter.com/gimly) if you know how.